Soundmatters/HbManualAudioQcWorkflow/Himan Brown Collection- Item-level Quality Control workflow draft.md

 >Adobe Audition CC, or comparable digital audio workstation

-The Digital Audio Workstation illustrations in the following workflow description have been taken from Adobe Audition CC, 10.1.1.11
+The Digital Audio Workstation (DAW) illustrations in the following workflow description have been taken from Adobe Audition CC, 10.1.1.11

 ### Workflow